aprs434/aprs434.github.io/README.md

 > **⚠ <u>REFRAIN</u> from adding altitude data when being terrestial.
 Do not add any other data nor comments!**
 >
-> Rather, occassionally transmit an uncompressed `>`&nbsp;_Status Report_ with CCCCD callsign compression.
+> Rather, occassionally transmit an uncompressed `>`&nbsp;_Status Report_ with `CCCCD` callsign compression.

-As mentioned before, and when deemed necessary, CCCCD callsign compression can be used in combination with other, mostly uncompressed _Data Types._
+As mentioned before, and when deemed necessary, `CCCCD` callsign compression can be used in combination with other, mostly uncompressed _Data Types._

 ### Encoding CCCC
 1. Treat the given 6&nbsp;character callsign string as a Base36 encoding.
 Decode it first to an integer.
-2. Then, encode this integer as a 4&nbsp;byte Base256 bytestring.
+2. Then, encode this integer as a 4&nbsp;byte Base256 `CCCC` bytestring.

 ### Decoding CCCC
-1. First, decode the given 4&nbsp;byte Base256 bytestring to an integer.
+1. First, decode the given 4&nbsp;byte Base256 `CCCC` bytestring to an integer.
-2. Then, encode this integer as a 6&nbsp;character Base36 string.
+2. Then, encode this integer as a 6&nbsp;character Base36 string, corresponding to the callsign.

 ### Encoding D
 1. First, multiply the _SSID_ integer by&nbsp;16.
 2. Then, algebraically add to this the path code digit as listed in below table.
-3. Finally, convert the resulting integer to a single Base256 byte.
+3. Finally, convert the resulting integer to a single Base256 `D` byte.

 ### Decoding D
-1. First, decode the given Base256 byte to an integer.
+1. First, decode the given Base256 `D` byte to an integer.
 2. The _SSID_ equals the **integer quotient** after [integer division](https://en.wikipedia.org/wiki/Division_(mathematics)#Of_integers) of the decoded integer by&nbsp;16.
 3. Whereas the path code equals the [**remainder**](https://en.wikipedia.org/wiki/Remainder) of the decoded integer by&nbsp;16 ([modulo operation](https://en.wikipedia.org/wiki/Modulo_operation)).

 ### Codec Algorithms
-- [Python3](compression.py) CCCCD compression algorithms and tests
+- [Python3](compression.py) `CCCCD` compression algorithms and tests
 - [MIT License](https://github.com/aprs434/aprs434.github.io/blob/main/LICENSE)

 ### Recommended n-N paradigm paths